rethinkdb/horizon-docs/getting-started.md

     // Here we replace the old value of `chats` with the new
     //  array.
 Frameworks such as React will re-render based
-    //  on the new values inserted into the array.
-Preventing you
+    //  on the new values inserted into the array. chats = newChats;
-    //  from having to do modifications on the original array.
-    //
-    // In short, it's this easy! :cool: chats = newChats;
   },